 1. Introduction

 Precipitation nowcasting has been an important fields of weather forecasting for long.
-Apart from traditional forecasting methods like numerical weather prediction system, deep learning tools have been a heated method for precipitation nowcasting recently.
+Apart from traditional forecasting methods like numerical weather prediction system, deep learning tools have been a popular method for precipitation nowcasting recently.
 Deep learning uses sequences of radar images as inputs and output predicted image sequences, treating the precipitation forecasting as video prediction tasks.
 Images are actually stored as a matrix of numbers in computers.
 Digits in each grid of a radar echo image represent the local precipitation rate.
 A consecutive series of radar echo thus represent the variation and movement of rainfall area.
 Therefore, computers can observe some patterns from historical precipitation data for a better prediction of the variations of future precipitation.

-Deep learning models, such as RNN, LSTM and GRU. can make prediction via learning temporal relationships in historical two-dimensional data.
+Deep learning models, such as RNN, LSTM and GRU can make prediction via learning temporal relationships in historical two-dimensional data.
 However, in precipitation nowcasting, spatial relationships exist in the different digits of radar echo in one image.
 Normal RNN, LSTM and GRU for processing two-dimensional time sequence data cannot learn the spatial features.
 Convolutional LSTM (ConvLSTM) was invented to solve this problem (Shi et al., 2015).
 Convolution neural networks (CNN) have been widely used for image recognition tasks, showing strong representative learning ability of spatial information.
 Embedding convolution structure with time sequence prediction models, deep learning can successfully produce liable forecasting results of precipitation in the next few hours (Ayzel et al., 2019).
 Other combinations like convolutional RNN and convolutional GRU are also adopted in spatiotemporal prediction tasks like precipitation nowcasting.

 Many studies compared these spatiotemporal prediction models on different datasets (Trebing and Mehrkanoon, 2020; Zhang et al., 2019).
 By evaluating the difference of design and performance of these spatiotemporal prediction models, scientists have the opportunity to discover the adaptability and shortages of current models.
 Based on the evaluation of previous models, more advanced deep learning model for spatiotemporal tasks could be designed.
 At the same time, the evaluation of the old models can help the forecasting department to use the deep learning model more effectively in real precipitation nowcasting.
 Similarly, this study aims to conduct a performance evaluation of ConvLSTM and ConvGRU on different datasets.
 At first this paper explains the basic concepts that help with understanding the mechanisms of ConvLSTM and ConvGRU.
 Then this paper introduces the datasets and describe experiments.
 At last, this paper evaluates the forecasting performance of the two model.
 This study trains and tests the forecasting ability of the two models on Moving MNIST dataset and Shenzhen radar dataset.